 - (1) Jack the aircraft with the wheels off the ground as shown in Sect.
 2, Chap.
 4, and rig the tail plane to the neutral position. - (2) With the tail plane selector switch OFF, connect an external electrical supply (Sect.
 5, Chap.
-1) to operate the tail plane by means of cabin controls without discharging the aircraft's batteries. - (3) Operate the port control column switch to increase incidence to the upper limit and check that the tail plane's position corresponds to the figure given in fig. 11 and also with the indicator in the cabin. - (4) Operate the port control column switch to decrease the incidence to the lower limit and check that the tail plane's position corresponds to the figure given in fig. 11 and also with the indicator in the cabin. - (5) Operate the port control column switch to set the tail plane in the neutral position and check that the Desynn indicator in the cabin registers neutral.
+1) to operate the tail plane by means of cabin controls without discharging the aircraft's batteries. - (3) Operate the control column switch to increase incidence to the upper limit and check that the tail plane position corresponds to the figure given in fig. 11. - (4) Operate the control column switch to decrease the incidence to the lower limit and check that the tail plane position corresponds to the figure given in fig. 11.

+(5) Operate the control column switch to set the tail plane in the neutral position and check that the Desynn indicator in the cabin registers neutral.